domavoy/otus-arch/lesson3/tasks.md

 - grafana/esia
 - move all dependencies to root pom
 - gradle ?
+- liquibase test with postgres as lenar
+- one swagger for all

 - feature: export/import all data: dict + repeatedPayment + budget. now - transactions only
 - thinks on common-services